pydicom/pydicom/1.0/_sources/transition_to_pydicom1.rst.txt

     to find relevant questions and example code online

-The decision wasn't taken lightly, but with a great deal of discussion on the github issues list.
+The decision wasn't taken lightly, but with a great deal of discussion on the GitHub issues list.
 Having made the leap, the rest of this guide should help smooth the way...

 For authors of packages requiring pydicom < 1.0